mcaliman/cookcc/index.md

 * CookCC can produce highly compressed DFA tables for both the lexer and parser, using the similar compression algorithm found in [Flex](http://flex.sourceforge.net/).
 * For the lexer, DFA states constructed were minimal.
 In contrast, Flex does not construct minimal DFA states.

-CookCC requires JRE 1.7+ to run, but the generated Java code can be compiled and run with earlier versions of Java.
-There are **zero dependencies** for the generated Java code.
+The current release is 0.4 which requires 1.7+ to run, mainly due to the annotation processing API.
+The generated Java code can be compiled and run with earlier versions of Java.
+There are **zero dependencies** for the generated Java code unless you use extended grammar.
 So it is light and fast.

 Note: the BSD license of the project only applies to CookCC itself.
 The code generated belongs to you.

-The current release is 0.3.3 which requires 1.5+ to run.

-0.4 has a number of features already implemented and tested.
-It requires JDK 1.7+ mainly due to the annotation processing API.
-I still have a few things to add before I feel it is a "complete* release.